ruFFaa/AgentVault/docs/developer_guide/registry.md

 *   **`404 Not Found`:** Returned if the requested resource (e.g., an Agent Card with a specific UUID) does not exist.
 *   **`422 Unprocessable Entity`:** Returned if the request body (e.g., for `POST` or `PUT`) fails validation.
 This commonly occurs if the submitted `card_data` does not conform to the Agent Card schema defined in the `agentvault` library, or if other required fields in the request schema are missing/invalid.
 The response `detail` field usually contains specific information about the validation errors from Pydantic.
 *   **`500 Internal Server Error`:** Returned for unexpected errors on the server (e.g., database connection issue, unhandled exception in the API logic).
 Check server logs for details.
+*   **`503 Service Unavailable`:** May be returned by the hosting platform (like Render) if the service is experiencing issues or during a cold start if the request times out before the service is fully awake.

 ## API Endpoints